Dohn121 is a freelance writer who currently resides in the foothills of the Shawangunk Mountains of New York's famed Hudson Valley.

 Though expecting a large and appetizing fish, the farmer found instead a white pebble in his net.
 It was the most beautiful pebble he had ever seen.
 He then took the pebble home with him and placed it atop the high altar above his head.
 After finishing his meager dinner, the farmer went to sleep.
 The next day, he was surprised to find that his white pebble had turned into a beautiful giant white swan.
-Seeing the farmer, the swan walked over to him.
+Upon seeing the farmer, the swan walked over to him.

-The farmer happily complied by accepting the invitation and climbed atop the swan.
+The farmer happily accepted the invitation and climbed atop the swan.
 As soon as he did, the swan beat her broad and powerful wings and off they went, soaring higher and higher into the crisp morning air.
 Once there, the farmer took in the beautiful scenery of the Land of Flowers and its abundance of scents and array of colors.
 He could not remember another time when he was so happy.

 He picked one flower and found it to be surprisingly heavy.
 He picked a second flower and found it to be heavier.
 He picked a third and found it to be almost unbearably heavy.